PedanticHacker/ReChess/README.md

 ### What if I want to play against some other engine?

-You can load and then play against or analyze with any engine, but it has to be a UCI-compatible one.
+You can load and then play against or analyze with any engine, but it has to be a UCI-compliant one.

-### Why does it have to be a UCI-compatible engine?
+### Why does it have to be a UCI-compliant engine?

-Engines, compatible only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
-However, if your engine is also compatible with Universal Chess Interface (UCI), then you're in luck.
+Engines, compliant only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support this type of protocol.
+However, if your engine is also compliant with Universal Chess Interface (UCI), then you're in luck.

 ### Can I analyze a position?

 Yes.
-You can analyze a position with the default Stockfish engine or a UCI-compatible engine you load yourself.
+You can analyze a position with the default Stockfish engine or a UCI-compliant engine you load yourself.

 ## Are there any requirements I must meet to launch ReChess?